 Early colonisers planned New Zealand as a farming society, but many people preferred to live in cities, where there were more jobs, and more social and cultural life.
 Over time, the urban population grew.

 Transport and suburbs

 At first most people lived near their work; later they could catch trams or buses.
 After cars arrived, new suburbs were built on the edges of cities.
 Many families chose to live in the suburbs, and central cities became quieter.
-But from the 1990s apartments have been built in inner cities, and new bars, cafés and businesses have opened, making cities lively again.
+But from the 1990s apartments were built in inner cities, and new bars, cafés and businesses opened, making cities lively again.